carpentries-incubator/open-science-with-r/_episodes/07-github.md

 ## Clone your repository using RStudio

-We'll start of by cloning to our local computer using RStudio.
-We are going to be cloning a copy of our remote repository on Github.com to our local computers.
+To get the project repository as a folder on your local computer, you need to `clone` it to your local computer.
+Using RStudio, you are going to `clone` the remote repository on [github.com/](https://github.com/) to your local computer.
 Unlike downloading, cloning keeps all the version control and user information bundled with the files.

 ### Step 0: Create your `github` folder